Jesus Christ Superstar (film): Alterations

 Like the stage show, the film gave rise to controversy even with changes made to the script.
 Some of the lyrics were changed for the film.
-The reprise of "Everything's Alright", sung before the song "I Don't Know How to Love Him" by Mary to Jesus, was abridged, leaving only the closing lyric "Close your eyes, close your eyes and relax, think of nothing tonight" intact, while the previous lyrics were omitted, including Jesus' "And I think I shall sleep well tonight.".
-In a scene where a group of beggars and lepers overwhelms Jesus, "Heal yourselves!" was changed to "Leave me alone!", and in "Judas' Death", Caiaphas' line "What you have done will be the saving of Israel" was changed to "What you have done will be the saving of everyone."
+The reprise of "Everything's Alright", sung before the song "I Don't Know How to Love Him" by Mary to Jesus, was abridged, leaving only the closing lyric "Close your eyes, close your eyes and relax, think of nothing tonight" intact, while the previous lyrics were omitted, including Jesus' "And I think I shall sleep well tonight."
+In a scene where a group of beggars and lepers overwhelms Jesus, "Heal yourselves!" was changed to "Leave me alone!"
+Caiaphas' line "What you have done will be the saving of Israel" in the song In "Judas' Death", was changed to: "What you have done will be the saving of everyone."

 The lyrics of "Trial Before Pilate" contain some notable alterations and additions.
 Jesus' line "There may be a kingdom for me somewhere, if I only knew" is changed to "if you only knew."
 The film version also gives Pilate more lines (first used in the original Broadway production) in which he addresses the mob with contempt when they invoke the name of Caesar: "What is this new/Respect for Caesar?/Till now this has been noticeably lacking!/Who is this Jesus?
 Why is he different?/You Jews produce messiahs by the sackful!" and "Behold a man/Behold your shattered king/You hypocrites!/You hate us more than him!"
 These lines for Pilate have since been in every production of the show.

 The soundtrack contains two songs that are not on the original concept album.
 "Then We Are Decided", in which the troubles and fears of Annas and Caiaphas regarding Jesus are better developed, is original to the film.
 The soundtrack also retains the song "Could We Start Again Please?" which had been added to the Broadway show and to stage productions.
 Most of the other changes have not been espoused by later productions and recordings, although most productions tend to retain the expanded version of "Trial Before Pilate".